Introduction of ER Model

-Every student in Student Entity set is participating in relationship but there exists a course C4 which is not taking part in the relationship.
+Every student in Student Entity set is participating in a relationship but there exists a course C4 that is not taking part in the relationship.

 Weak Entity Type and Identifying Relationship:

-For example, A company may store the information of dependants (Parents, Children, Spouse) of an Employee.
-But the dependents don’t have existence without the employee.
-So Dependent will be weak entity type and Employee will be Identifying Entity type for Dependant.
+For example, A company may store the information of dependents (Parents, Children, Spouse) of an Employee.
+But the dependents don’t have existed without the employee.
+So Dependent will be a weak entity type and Employee will be Identifying Entity type for Dependent.

 A weak entity type is represented by a double rectangle.
-The participation of weak entity type is always total.
-The relationship between weak entity type and its identifying strong entity type is called identifying relationship and it is represented by double diamond.
+The participation of weak entity types is always total.
+The relationship between the weak entity type and its identifying strong entity type is called identifying relationship and it is represented by double diamond.